fhdsl/NIH_Data_Sharing/docs/04-writing_a_DMS_plan.md

 ### Metadata, other relevant data, and associated documentation

-☑️  List information about metadata.
+:ballot_box_with_check: List information about metadata.
 &nbsp;

-☑️  List other possibly relevant data.
+:ballot_box_with_check: List other possibly relevant data.

 - _This includes data you think is not considered scientific._

-☑️  List any relevant information about how you plan to gather the data.
+:ballot_box_with_check: List any relevant information about how you plan to gather the data.

 - _For example, this could include study protocols and data collection instruments that you plan to share to make it easier for others to reproduce your work._